dennislee22/dennislee22.github.io/docs/cdppvc/cdw.md

     ![](../../assets/images/cdw/cdw2.png)

 5. Create a new virtual warehouse as shown in the following example.

     ![](../../assets/images/cdw/cdw3.png)

     ![](../../assets/images/cdw/cdw4.png)

-6. Click `HUE` to access the Hue dashboard.
+6. Click `HUE` on the newly created virtual warehouse to access the Hue dashboard.

 7. In Hue dashboard, run the SELECT request on the default database will trigger "AuthorizationException" error.
 This is because the authorization for this user has not been configured in Ranger.